 15,000 BP: Glacial marine ice cores, Ross Sea.

 20,000 BP: Second wave of people moved into southern Europe from Middle East.
-'Peak of the Ice Age' (IHJ:Eur).
+(IHJ:Eur).

 24,000 BP: Disruption to the Gulf Stream, exacerbating effects of Ice Age (Iceworld, Channel 4, September 2002).
 N.B.
-Stream can boost European temperatures by 15 degrees C. U.K. Uninhabitable under half a mile thickness of ice.
+Stream can boost European temperatures by 15 degrees Celsius.
+U.K. is 'uninhabitable', under half a mile thickness of ice.

-22,000 BP: This has been traditionally regarded as when man entered New World from Siberia (TAWH p46).
-But see also 50,000 and 35,000 BP.
-At this time, characteristic tool cultures are the last indication of Neanderthal presence - at Gibraltar (Wikipedia).
+22,000 BP: This has been traditionally regarded as when man entered New World from Siberia (TAWH p.46), but see also 50,000 and 35,000 BP.
+At this time, characteristic tool cultures are the last suggestion of Neanderthal presence - at Gibraltar (Wikipedia).

-20,000 BP: Global temperature/CO2 low, as measured by Vostock ice core (prev.
+20,000 BP: Antarctic temperature/CO2 low, as measured by Vostok ice core (prev.
 140,000 BP).
-This is the lowest temperature - 10 degrees Celsius lower than today - recorded in the last 800,000 years according to Jean Jouzel in Science July 5th 2007 (the warmest was 130,000 years ago during the last interglacial - 4.5 degrees C warmer than today).
+This was the lowest temperature - 10 degrees Celsius lower than today - recorded in the last 800,000 years according to Jean Jouzel in Science July 5th 2007 (the warmest was 130,000 years ago during the last interglacial - 4.5 degrees C warmer than today).

 10,000 BP: Antarctic ice cores show upward trend in temperatures - contradicts Hapgood.

 19,000 BP: Pre-Clovis peoples in America?
-Earliest occupation layer at Meadowcraft rock shelter in Western Pennysylvania as measured by radiocarbon dates (Mapping Human History, p.
+Artifacts from the earliest occupation layer at Meadowcraft Rock Shelter in Western Pennysylvania dated back to this time by radiocarbon dating (Mapping Human History, p.
 199).
 This is controversial among archaeologists, but if correct would represent the oldest continually inhabited site in the U.S.

 14,000 BP: First inundation of Black Sea with Mediterranean saline overspill?
 (BBC Focus magazine, November 2010.), See also 5,500 BC.